 Open fires are prohibited at all Arizona’s National Wildlife Refuges except for Buenos Aires, Cabeza Prieta, and Kofa National Wildlife Refuges (NWR).
 Buenos Aires NWR allows firewood collection within the refuge for Refuge campfires only.
 Cabeza Prieta and Kofa NWR do not allow firewood to be collected within the refuge and encourage visitors to bring locally sourced firewood.

 U.S. Customs and Border Protection also encourages campers to burn firewood where you obtain it and to avoid moving unburned firewood from one campground to another.
-In addition, all firewood from Mexico entering Arizona is subject to inspection at ports of entry.
+All firewood from Mexico entering Arizona is subject to inspection at ports of entry.

 Arizona General Web Resources: